- About WSCC

 Satisfactory Academic Progress

-Satisfactory Academic Progress (SAP) will be measured each term at Wallace State Community College.
+Satisfactory Academic Progress (SAP) will be measured each term at Wallace State Community College according to the guidelines published by the U. S. Department of Education.
 Students are required under federal regulations to maintain certain standards of progress depending on the number of hours they have attempted in college.
 It is the student’s responsibility to read and understand all policies associated with financial aid funding.
 Students should regularly check their My Wallace State account for the latest information regarding their account.
 Financial aid status can be found under the financial aid tab.
 After accessing the financial aid tab, click financial status to view any warnings or suspension of financial aid.

 GPA requirements for long-term certificate and degree seeking students